mineo333/ioapic-util/README.md

 # IOAPIC Util
-The point of this repo is to dump information about the IOAPIC in the Linux Kernel
+The point of this repo is to dump information about the IOAPIC in the Linux Kernel.

+This utility was built for kernel version `5.13.0-39-generic`, but it should still work with later kernel versions.

 # Using this utility